 - Imagine yourself ‘being creative’, maybe drawing, having an idea or writing a story and know that you will always have your creativity and the more you use it, the more you have.

-- Now imagine the colour fading and disappearing as you breath in and out.
+- Now imagine the colour fading and disappearing as you breathe in and out.

 - Wriggle your fingers and toes as you sit back up.